Fujifilm X-T2 vs Leica S Typ 007

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
+Both the X-T2 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The S Typ 007 was replaced by the Leica S3, while the X-T2 was followed by the Fujifilm X-T3 .
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T2 or the Leica S Typ 007 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.